Everyone has questions before they go on holiday. Have a look below to see if you can find the answer to yours! If not give us a call.

 How do you check through my holiday details?

-We will give you a pre-departure call approximately two weeks before your holiday when we can check your flight details, childcare requirements, sort out your lift passes and answer any queries you may have.
+We will send you an email including all of your holiday information 5 weeks before your departure date inviting you to give us a call at a time of your convenience when we can check your flight details, childcare requirements, sort out your lift passes and answer any queries you may have.

 Can we pre-order lift passes, skis and boot hire through you?

-We will send you full details in the Holiday Information Pack which you’ll receive 6 weeks before your holiday.
+You will find full details in our online Holiday Information Pack.
+We’ll send you a link to the pack 5 weeks before your holiday.
 Have a look at the Lift passes and equipment page of our website for more information.

 What happens when we arrive at the airport?